Divide-By-0/blog/content/posts/movies.md

 ### 2023

+This year was marked by Japanese cinema.
+I spent the year steeped in the culture, from the music to the anime shows to the movies, and even working from Tokyo for a few weeks.

 - **Suzume**: 8/10.
 This film was breathtaking and beautiful, just like all of Shinkai's animations.
 The sound track was incredible (did you know Radwimps sourced a smalltime Tiktok singer to do the title song?), the story had me in tears, and the characters have the goofiness of a Ghibli classic.
-While most seem to disagree with me, I actually think that this film failed to live up to Shinkai's greatest masterpiece (and my movie of the year) Your Name -- it felt a bit too Miyazaki-ified and didn't feel like a unique evolution, and the romance was a huge step down (Shinkai was [forced](https://en.wikipedia.org/wiki/Suzume#Characters) to include a romance even though he didn't want to).
+While most seem to disagree with me, I actually think that this film failed to live up to Shinkai's greatest masterpiece (and my movie of the year) Your Name -- Suzume felt a bit too Miyazaki-ified to feel like a unique evolution, and the romance was a huge step down (Shinkai was [forced](https://en.wikipedia.org/wiki/Suzume#Characters) to include a romance even though he didn't want to).
 But it does emotionally punch you with the themes he wanted to communicate, namely remembering the countless lost in natural disasters, and the enduring trauma that reverberates for decades.

 - **Spiderman: Across the Spiderverse**: 9/10.
 It's hard to imagine what could beat the [genre-defining](https://www.youtube.com/watch?v=l96IgQmXmhM&pp=ygUZc3BpZGVydmVyc2UgYW5pbWF0aW9uIGhvdw%3D%3D) first film, but this sequel managed perfectly.
 I loved Gwen's character development, the insanely ambitious animation across so many different styles that took 1000 animators 5 years, the nuanced villains, and the fresh plotline.
 I have no idea how they are gonna top this for the final film without having us wait like 10 years.
 The coolest thing is that [a 14 year old animated](https://www.nytimes.com/2023/06/07/movies/spider-man-across-the-spider-verse-lego.html) all of the Lego scenes, directly interfacing with one of the directors biweekly.
-Docked a point for the ending, which was I guess necessary for the rest of the film to shine the way it did.
+Docked a point for the ending, which in a sense was necessary for the rest of the film to shine the way it did.

 - **Spirited Away**: 9/10.
 It's incredible that the greatest animated film of all time is so surreal and fantastical, but also grounded in very human themes like anti-capitalism, pro-environmentalism, anti-greed, pro-kindness etc throughout.
 A few blog posts helped me really understand all of the symbolism -- the best ones were these: [social commentary analysis](https://the-artifice.com/spirited-away-social-criticism/), [character analysis](https://myswordisunbelievablydull.wordpress.com/2015/02/27/spirited-away-analysis/), and [this prostitution conspiracy](https://onionandartichoke.tumblr.com/post/114137040455/the-prostitution-theory-of-spirited-away).